Compare New Brunswick car insurance quotes

 How car insurance in New Brunswick works

-To get the best car insurance in New Brunswick, you can enhance your policy with optional coverages, such as:
+To get the best car insurance in New Brunswick, you can enhance your policy with optional coverages that are designed to protect your vehicle, such as:

-• SEF43 - Makes sure you get the full replacement value of your car back, not the depreciated value.
+- SEF43 - ensure you get the full replacement value of your car back, not the depreciated value if it is ever written off or stolen.

 Historical New Brunswick car insurance rates